be of different opinions

 Likely is one of those words test writers love to use, including SAT test writers.
 It usually shows up in the expression

 most likely.
-For example, you may see a question like "On which of the following points would the authors of both passages most likely agree?"
+For example, you may see a question like, "On which of the following points would the authors of both passages most likely agree?"
 You can't talk to the authors and definitely find out the answer, so you are expected to make an educated guess based on the evidence in the passages.
-You can only be expected to figure out the "most likely" answers on the

 one of several distinct subdivisions of a text